mmmoussa/Clipboard-Search/README.md

 Google Clipboard allows you to quickly make yourslef a useful shortcut on your Mac.
 Google Clipboard allows you to designate a keyboard shortcut that will perform a Google Search in Safari, Firefox, or Google Chrome of whatever is stored in your clipboard (what you copied last).

 <br>
-To use Google Clipboard, follow the following steps:
+To setup Google Clipboard, follow the following steps:

 1. Go into the *Automator* program and make a new document.